 My mom always said to me there are two things you should avoid talking about.
 Not unless you want to spend hours debating everything until you are blue in the face!
 She was referring to religion and politics.

 But, it seems there is now another thing that should probably get added to the list: smartphones!
-The age old Android versus iPhone debate will never end.
-Everyone can agree that both types of smartphone have their pros and cons.
+The age-old Android versus iPhone debate will never end.
+Everyone can agree that both types of the smartphone have their pros and cons.
 But no-one will ever agree which one is “the best”!